HesterSteyn/duplicates_gaps_in-barcodes/readme.md

 #DUPLICATES_GAPS_IN_BARCODES

-##
-Finds duplicates and gaps (numeric part) in list of barcodes
+Finds duplicates and gaps (in numeric part) in list of barcodes

-Filename, -path and fieldnames are set in and code is run from script.py
+Change filenames, -path and fieldnames in script.py Run code from script.py